Drupal-NYC/drupalcampnyc/README.md

 1. Download and install the latest release of Lando from https://github.com/lando/lando/releases/latest
 2. Create a directory to contain the site (e.g. `mkdir ~/Sites/drupalcampnyc`)
 3. Change to that directory (e.g. `cd ~/Sites/drupalcampnyc`)
-4. If you have been added to the GitHub DrupalCamp Team and have your local SSH public key added to your GitHub account, clone the repository using:
+4. If you have your local SSH public key [added to your GitHub account](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) (recommended), clone the repository using:

    `git clone git@github.com:Drupal-NYC/drupalcampnyc.git .`